On May 7th, ladies of The View grabbed their guns and took aim at the skeet of the Trump administration

 But if you’re interested in a further breakdown:

-Joy Behar, ever opposed to anything positive which could possibly manifest from The Donald, asserted, “You know what that’s called?
+Joy Behar — not known for her devotion to The Donald — asserted, “You know what that’s called?
 It’s called the Big Lie.
 They’ve used it in other dictatorships.”

 “You keep lying and lying and lying,” she continued.

 “Yeah,” guest conservative co-host and noted Trump critic Amanda Carpenter affirmed.
 “A lot of people go along with it.”

 Attorney Sunny Hostin prepared her pump-action negation and fired expertly:

 “But, you know, if it’s true, the premise is somehow that Trump has somehow done so much for the African-American community, and I just don’t see it.”

 Whoopi added, “I don’t think anybody in their right mind can point to anything.”